Using spectro-fluorometry and fluorescent dye-tracing to investigate hydrologic processes in organic-rich environments

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Otz, Martin H., "Using spectro-fluorometry and fluorescent dye-tracing to investigate hydrologic processes in organic-rich environments" (2005).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 7.